 We have entered into an employment agreement with Cheryl Hanrehan, pursuant to which on September 14, 2020 Ms. Hanrehan began serving as the Company's Chief Operating Officer.
 Under the employment agreement Ms. Hanrehan is being paid \$225,000 annually and will be entitled to a target annual cash performance bonus equal to 40% of her base salary based on the achievement of certain agreed upon performance indicators.
 Ms. Hanrehan's salary will automatically increase by 5% on each anniversary of her employment start date.
 Under the employment agreement we also issued Ms. Hanrehan a signing bonus of \$100,000 of the Company's restricted common stock based on a share price of \$1.00 per share, which will vest upon the completion of the Company's initial public offering.
-Ms. Hanrehan will also be entitled to receive an annual award under the Company's incentive plan that is equal to 50% of her salary of which 25% of such grant will be in the form of restricted common stock.
+Ms. Hanrehan will also be entitled to receive an annual award under the Company's incentive plan that is equal to 50% of her salary of which 25% of such grant will be in the form of restricted common stock and the remaining 75% shall be in the form of options to purchase common stock.
 The grants of the restricted common stock under the incentive plan will vest one year from the date of such grant and the options shall vest in equal one-third increments on each anniversary of the date they were granted.
 The term of Ms. Hanrehan's employment agreement is for three years, provided that it will renew automatically for additional one year terms unless the Company provides notice of termination for at least 30 days prior to the end of the term.
 The employment agreement provides for salary continuation and benefits for 12 months in the event of termination without cause, or resignation with good reason, as defined (including following a change in control).